Chapter 4: Massachusetts Recap

 It turns out that Adam was part of the early incarnations of Burning Man and had some stories to tell about that as well.
 We've never been and it is not on our list of things to do, but I'm always interested in the stories.

 Again, Adam and Priscilla enjoy hosting and have only been Warm Showers guests once.
-Priscilla told me that, while they bicycled the length of the Connecticut River from its border with Canada, their preferred annual vacation is to spend a week or two on an island in Maine, 23 miles from the mainland.
+Priscilla told me that, while they've bicycled the length of the Connecticut River from its border with Canada, their preferred annual vacation is to spend a week or two on an island in Maine, 23 miles from the mainland.
 It's hard to fit in the time to do everything you love.

 After leaving Northampton, we passed through many nothing towns, both in the rain and after the rain stopped in the early afternoon.
 We climbed a lot of hills, but also got to fly down those hills.
 That's the fun part.
 Before reaching Pittsfield, we passed through Dalton, which looked like a fun town to explore, but by then we needed to get to our campground.